BenjaminLamperier/Meetup-CakePHP-Amiens-B2B/README.md

 - check at localhost/[app_name]/beers

-##Step 6 : On personne quelques trucs
+##Step 6 : On personnalise quelques trucs

 - quelques modifs dans les templates
 - pas d'upload d'image (trop long dans le temps imparti) alors on ajoute les images en base64 (/!\ Warning - Do not do this at home - It's dangerous, we are professional stunt  ... /!\)